cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 As you submit the pull request as described in the section :ref:`submit_pr`.
    One of the reviewers will start a CI run by replying with a comment ``/test`` as described in :ref:`trigger_phrases`.
 If you are a core team member, you may trigger the CI run yourself.
+CI consists of:

    #.
-Basic static code analyzer by Github Action and Travis CI.
+Static code analysis by Github Actions and Travis CI.
 Golang linter
       suggestions are added in-line on PRs.
 For other failed jobs, please refer to build log for required action (e.g. Please run ``go mod tidy && go mod vendor`` and submit your changes, etc).